raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-You may need to change the value of how long your message is shown for.
+You may need to change the value of how long your message is shown for to give enough time for it to be read, but no so long that the reader gets bored.

 ```blocks3
 when flag clicked